-This weekend I had the privilege of listening to an amazing presentation by D. Gary Young, CEO and founder of Young Living Essential Oils.
+This weekend I found myself listening to an amazing presentation on essential oils.
 It brought me back full circle to where I started in my journey of breaking free from the sickness model and moving into wellness.

 Starting out as a skeptic, I read the Essential Oils Desk Reference two times thoroughly.
 Honestly, I was looking to debunk the “validity of medicinal oils” by studying and cross-referencing their biochemical mechanisms of action.
 When they proved scientific, my life did a 180 degree turn.
 I revoked my enrollment plans to enter pharmacy school and began studying natural healing modalities.
 Shortly after, I became a chiropractor assistant for my first mentor.
 Dr. Quinn demonstrated that I could merge the best of natural methods with conventional techniques, depending on what was best for the client.
 He supported me in a world of skeptics blinded to geniuses until his passing in 2011.
 Since then, I have been blessed by mentors that have influenced my journey from naturopathic school and into functional medicine, the medicine of the future.